 As it turned out, according to the test, neither of us cared much for receiving gifts.
 However, there was one person who did care a whole lot about getting presents…and that was our daughter.
 She had always been tremendously vocal about her Christmas and birthday wish lists (with lots of Frozen toys and dresses), putting them together months in advance.
 But then again, which kid doesn’t go crazy for presents?

 The part that surprised me about my daughter’s test results was that she had a duo primary love language.
-Receiving Gifts and Physical Touch were tied for the highest score – and, unlike her parents, Words of Affirmation ranked lowest.
+Receiving Gifts and Physical Touch was tied for the highest score – and, unlike her parents, Words of Affirmation ranked lowest.
 I guess some of our “good job’s” could be traded in for more rewards and hugs and kisses.

 Applying the results